AlricC137/544-Project/README.md

 ### Prerequisites

 - Python 3.11+
-- CUDA-compatible GPU (recommended: ≥16GB VRAM for fine-tuning)
+- CUDA-compatible GPU (recommended: ≥32GB VRAM for fine-tuning)
 - Jupyter Notebook or JupyterLab

+> **Note:** This project was developed and tested on [Google Colab](https://colab.research.google.com/) using an **H100 GPU**.
+We recommend running the notebooks in the same environment for best compatibility and performance.

 ### Installation